OCTOBER 12, 2025

 Announcements

-Our next pot luck will be October 20th after morning services.
-Come for the food, stay for the fellowship!
+Our next potluck will be next Sunday, October 19th after morning services.

 Kerr's Korner